10 – Do You Feel Like We Do (Live) – Peter Frampton

 # 9 – Peaceful Easy Feeling – The Eagles

-“Peaceful Easy Feeling” by The Eagles holds an important place in the band’s early career, embodying the laid-back Southern California vibe that the band helped define.
+“Peaceful Easy Feeling” by The Eagles holds an important place in the band’s early career, embodying the laid-back Southern California vibe it helped define.
 This classic track was written by songwriter Jack Tempchin and recorded by The Eagles in 1972 for their debut, self-titled album.
 Produced by Glyn Johns and recorded at Olympic Sound Studios in London, the song features Glenn Frey’s warm, comforting lead vocals, supported by Bernie Leadon on guitar, Randy Meisner on bass, and Don Henley on drums.
 This lineup of musicians, especially under the guidance of Johns, helped establish the signature harmonies that became synonymous with The Eagles’ sound, and “Peaceful Easy Feeling” epitomized this harmony-driven, folk-rock style.

 Read More: The Eagles Best Song From Each Of Their Studio Albums